-Results of operations for all periods presented include the operations of Central, our only operating subsidiary.
-The following discussion relating to the changes in our results of operations includes only material line items from the accompanying Consolidated Statements of Operations or line items with a material change.
+Results of operations for all periods presented include the operations of Central, our only subsidiary.
+The following discussion of the changes in our results of operations includes only material line items from the accompanying Consolidated Statements of Operations or line items with a material change.

-Comparison of the Three Months Ended March 31, 2011 and 2010
+Comparison of the Three Months Ended March 31, 2012 and 2011

-Operating revenues decreased by \$0.7 million, or 1.4 %, to \$52.2 million for the three-month period ended March 31, 2011 as compared to the three-month period ending March 31, 2010.
-The decrease is primarily due to lower transportation revenues partially offset by higher storage revenues in the first quarter of 2011.
-Lower transportation revenues are a result of decreased park and loan service revenues and lower reservation revenues.
-Our park and loan service is an interruptible service that provides customers with the flexibility to balance their supplies with market demand; these revenues are lower in
+Operating revenues increased by \$2.4 million, or 4.5%, to \$54.5 million for the three-month period ending March 31, 2012 as compared to the three-month period ending March 31, 2011.
+The increase is primarily due to higher storage capacity revenues as a result of the mild winter season, as well as the Storage Expansion Project, which was placed in service on April 1, 2011.
+Also contributing to the increase were higher transportation revenues as a result of higher park and loan and reservation revenues offset by lower transportation commodity revenues in the first quarter of 2012.